The University of Arizona Nurse Anesthesia Program is one of two in the state of Arizona.

 An average nurse anesthetist salary in Arizona

-Arizona CRNA salaries tend to be below the U.S. average with an annual mean wage of 139,500.
+Arizona CRNA salaries are lower than the U.S. average with an annual mean wage of 144,530.

 Frequently Asked Questions